4.2. UCS management system#

 Identities include users and their collection in user groups.
 A user can be member of different groups.

-Devices include computers like for example other UCS systems, user clients like notebooks or printers.
+Devices include computers such as other UCS systems, user clients such as notebooks or printers.
 Furthermore, it also includes device monitoring.

-Services include basic infrastructure services like networks with DHCP and DNS, infrastructure for applications and users like email and file shares and other domain services like domain join, directory manager, and policies.
+Services include basic infrastructure services such as networking with DHCP and DNS, infrastructure for applications and users such as email and file shares, and other domain services such as domain join, directory manager, and policies.

-In UCS the UDM is responsible for domain management.
+In UCS, UDM is responsible for domain management.
 You can imagine UDM as abstraction layer to the domain database.
 UDM provides modules for each area.
 Services and apps can extend the domain management.

 As abstraction layer the purposes of UDM are the following: